React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 Fireart projects

 The phenomenon of mobile apps dramatically affected the world of development.
-With over 3.6 mobile users worldwide, the creation of mobile apps requires new solutions that are less time and effort-consuming.
-In 2023, there are still two main hybrid frameworks for app development, Flutter vs React Native.
+With over 3.6 billion mobile users worldwide, creating mobile apps requires new solutions that are less time- and effort-consuming.
+Today, there are still two main hybrid frameworks for app development, Flutter vs React Native.
 And the popularity of both of them keeps rising.

-42% of developers choose React Native for building apps, while Flutter is chosen by 39% in 2023.
-The third popular framework is Cordova that is chosen by only 18%!
-Flutter has already been used by over 2 mln of developers, and 500,000 use it monthly.
-The numbers are really impressive, but they mostly depend on the popularity of mobile apps among users.
-The matter is, 92% of mobile users spend time with apps and social media, and only 8% use web browsers.
+Last year, 42% of developers chose React Native for building apps, while 39% chose Flutter.
+The third popular framework is Cordova, which was selected by only 18%!
+Over two million developers have already used Flutter, and 500,000 use it monthly.
+The numbers are impressive, but they mainly depend on the popularity of mobile apps among users.
+92% of mobile users spend time with apps and social media, and only 8% use web browsers.
 For business owners, presenting on all platforms is obligatory, and they won’t miss a chance to attract clients via various channels.

-However, for most businesses developing native apps for each platform is an unbearable waste of time.
-Therefore, they are looking for some technologies that would help in developing cross-platform mobile applications.
+However, for most businesses, developing native apps for each platform is an unbearable waste of time.
+Therefore, they are looking for technologies to help build cross-platform mobile applications.
 And here they start wondering what is better: React Native vs Flutter?
 Indeed, hybrid apps are the best solution for the business.
 The segment of hybrid apps is growing fast, and it seems that in several years, hybrid apps will displace native apps.

 Nick, Tech Lead of Mobile Development department at NIX, says: “There are many tools and features that are equally good in React Native and Flutter: Code Reusability and Hot reload with its ability to make changes on the fly.
-Also, there are features that are equally bad, like stage management for instance.
-When it comes to performance, Flutter works without the use of additional APIs unlike React Native, and in fact, the framework does all of the work to connect the divide between the device and the codebase.
-When it comes to native appearance, React Native is more dynamic with a powerful and flexible API.”
+Also, some features are equally bad, like stage management.
+Regarding performance, Flutter works without using additional APIs, unlike React Native.
+The framework does all of the work to connect the divide between the device and the codebase.
+Regarding native appearance, React Native is more dynamic with a powerful and flexible API.”

 So why are Flutter and React Native so popular?
-Obviously, native applications work better on mobile devices.
-Users with technical background will notice that graphic transitions take less time for UI rendering than cross-platforming.
+Native applications work better on mobile devices.
+Users with a technical background will notice that graphic transitions take less time for UI rendering than cross-platforming.
 However, for a random user, the difference will be almost unnoticeable.
-Therefore, they start to consider Flutter vs React options.
+Therefore, they start to consider React Native or Flutter options.

-All native frameworks employ code that speaks directly to the IS core.
+All native frameworks employ code that speaks directly to the OS core.
 Nevertheless, the issue is that, depending on the OS and device, native frameworks are developed in various programming languages.
-As far as we are able to tell, at least two developers will be needed to create a native app for Android and iOS.
+As far as we can tell, at least two developers will be needed to create a native app for Android and iOS.
 But, the mobile world goes beyond just the OS.
-There are too many idiosyncrasies, which necessitate additional research and development, which costs more money.
+There are too many quirks, which necessitate additional research and development, which costs more money.

-To develop an Android app only, a company needs to hire Java, C, and C++ developers.
-For iOS, the developers with knowledge of Objective C and Swift must be hired.
+A company needs to hire developers of Java, C, and C++ to develop an Android app.
+For iOS, developers with Objective C and Swift must be engaged.
 For small and medium businesses, it’s impossible to afford these costs.
-So why pay more if it is possible to choose between React vs Flutter, a cheap and fast way to build an app.
-In a nutshell, the list of hybrid app platform advantages contains the following aspects:
+So why pay more if it is possible to choose between React vs Flutter, a cheap and fast way to build an app?

 1. Hybrid apps are more cost-effective.
 Developing an app on Flutter or React Native saves time, and the results are almost as satisfying as with a native app.

 2. They need shorter development time.
 Time is money.
-So when a company saves time of development, it additionally saves costs.
+So when a company saves time on development, it additionally saves costs.

 4. Hybrid apps are easier to maintain.
-With all the updates of the systems, it may be difficult to track how the updates affect various codes.
-With hybrid apps, this is no longer a problem as you have one code for all applications.
+Tracking how the updates affect various codes may be difficult with all the system updates.
+This is no longer a problem with hybrid apps; you have one code for all applications.

-5. They run on both iOS and Android platforms.
-No need to spend more time and money on developing another app.
+5. They run on iOS and Android platforms—no need to spend more time and money developing another app.

 6. They offer easy integration with third-party apps.